akkefa/ml-notes/docs/deep_learning/what_is_deep_learning.md

 - connect them in a network to create an artificial brain(let)

 ## Perceptron
+- Simplest artificial neuron that takes binary inputs and generates a binary output based on their weighted sum reaching a threshold

 ### History of the Perceptron
+- Invented in 1957 by Frank Rosenblatt to binary classify an input data.
+- An attempt to replicate the process and ability of human nervous system.

 #### A Biological Neuron